mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 - Who pays employees for work on closing day?
 - Who pays fees associated with closing (e.g., escrow fees)?

+The buyer and I were able to find amicable resolutions for everything after the fact, but I wish we had answered these questions more explicitly in the closing contract.

 ### In the transition agreement, value calendar days more than work hours

 Most acquisitions have terms around how much work the seller agrees to do after the sale to help the buyer with the post-close transition.

-My initial offer to the buyer was that I'd do free consulting after the closing for two weeks up to 40 hours per week, and after that, he could purchase consulting hours from me for $180/hr for up to 10 hours per week.
+My initial offer to the buyer was that I'd do free consulting for two weeks after the closing for up to 40 hours per week.
+After that, he could purchase consulting hours from me at $180/hr for up to 10 hours per week.

 The buyer counteroffered a 30-day free consulting period with a maximum of 80 hours total.
 That is, the same total hours stretched over a longer period.